Real template preview

 Frequently asked questions

-What should a illustrator CV include?
+What should an illustrator CV include?
+Open

 Usually both.
-Mention the kind of design work you shipped, but also show the process, collaboration, or usability thinking that made the output credible.
+Mention the artwork you shipped, but also show the briefs, revisions, and communication that made the final output credible.

-How long should a illustrator CV be?
+How long should an illustrator CV be?
+Open

 One or two pages is common, depending on your experience level and how much relevant detail you need to show.

-List the design tools, methods, and collaboration practices that support the kind of work you want to do.
+List the illustration tools, style strengths, and collaboration habits that support the kind of work you want to do.

 Should I tailor my illustrator CV for each application?
+Open

 Yes.
-Tailor the summary, featured work, and supporting achievements so the CV lines up with the product, brand, or visual design brief you are targeting.
+Tailor the summary, featured work, and supporting achievements so the CV lines up with the editorial, brand, or campaign brief you are targeting.

 Can I use this illustrator CV example as a template?
+Open

 Yes.
 Use the layout as a starting point, then replace the sample summary, skills, and achievements with your own evidence so the final CV reflects your actual experience.